sx-aurora-dev/llvm-dev/README.md

 These scripts build a development environment for LLVM for SX-Aurora.
 The scripts have been tailored to work on a typical x86-64 vector host.
+The main entry point to clone, build and install is the Makefile.

 Pre-requesites